 - Hold this position for about 30 seconds and then slowly rise back up.

 The benefits of this pose include improved digestion, better circulation throughout the body, and increased flexibility in your hips and spine.

-If you’re new to yoga or have trouble balancing on one leg for long periods (or even if you don’t), try holding onto a chair for support before attempting this pose without any assistance at all.
+If you’re new to yoga or have trouble balancing one leg for extended periods (or even if you don’t), try holding onto a chair for support before attempting this pose without any assistance.